sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - general, corporative and specifica standards that apply
 - communication protocos used, its descrition, and examples.

-## introduction aka "Executive summary"
+## introduction aka "executive summary"
  Description, scope and goals of the test plan.

 ## Test items